chaintope/tapyrus-core/doc/tapyrus/getting_started.md

 rpcpassword=pass
 rpcbind=0.0.0.0
 rpcallowip=127.0.0.1
+addseeder=seed.tapyrus.dev.chaintope.com
 ```

+##### Note
+> :point_right: As dns seeder is configurable in Tapyrus, addseeder=seed.tapyrus.dev.chaintope.com can be used to configure one or more seed nodes. seed.tapyrus.dev.chaintope.com is the dns seeder active on Tapyrus testnet.
+If no dns seeder is configured the node may not be able to identify other nodes in the network.

 3. Create 'genesis.<networkid>' in data dir with the following content.
 This is the genesis block of the testnet